MCherry

 mCherry is a member of the mFruits family of monomeric red fluorescent proteins (mRFPs).
-As a RFP, mCherry was derived from DsRed of Discosoma sea anemones unlike green fluorescent proteins (GFPs) which are often derived from Aequorea victoria jellyfish.
-Fluorescent proteins are used to tag components in the cell, so they can be studied using fluorescence spectroscopy and fluorescence microscopy. mCherry absorbs light between 540-590 nm and emits light in the range of 550-650 nm. mCherry belongs to the group of fluorescent protein chromophores used as instruments to visualize genes and analyze their functions in experiments.
+As an RFP, mCherry was derived from DsRed of Discosoma sea anemones, unlike green fluorescent proteins (GFPs) which are often derived from Aequorea victoria jellyfish.
+Fluorescent proteins are used to tag components in cells so that they can be studied using fluorescence spectroscopy and fluorescence microscopy. mCherry absorbs light between 540 and 590 nm and emits light in the range of 550-650 nm. mCherry belongs to the group of fluorescent protein chromophores used as instruments to visualize genes and analyze their functions in experiments.
 Genome editing has been improved greatly through the precise insertion of these fluorescent protein tags into the genetic material of many diverse organisms.
 Most comparisons between the brightness and photostability of different fluorescent proteins have been made in vitro, removed from biological variables that affect protein performance in cells or organisms.
 It is hard to perfectly simulate cellular environments in vitro, and the difference in environment could have an effect on the brightness and photostability.

-mRFPs – like mCherry – are useful because they have a lower molecular weight and will fold faster than tetramers, which results in reduced disturbance of the target system.
+mRFPs—like mCherry—are useful because they have a lower molecular weight and fold faster than tetramers, which results in reduced disturbance of the target system.

 Development

 DsRed is isolated from Discosoma sea anemones, and is a tetrameric protein.
 Most red fluorescent proteins come from DsRed.
-DsRed has low photostability (resistance to change under the influence of radiant energy or light) and a slow maturation rate (time until half the protein is folded). mRFP1 is derived from DsRed and is a monomer so it is smaller, but its quantum yield and photostability are less than that of DsRed. mCherry and other mFruits have improved brightness and photostability over both DsRed and mRFP1. mCherry was developed through directed evolution from mRFP1 by Robert E Campbell.
-The mFruits in general were developed because while different colored proteins could be found from other anthozoans, the proteins would mostly be tetramers which would most likely have the same issues as DsRed.
+DsRed has low photostability (resistance to change under the influence of light) and a slow maturation rate (time until half the protein is folded). mRFP1 is derived from DsRed and is a monomer so it is smaller, but its quantum yield and photostability are less than that of DsRed. mCherry and other mFruits have improved brightness and photostability over both DsRed and mRFP1. mCherry was developed through directed evolution from mRFP1 by the group of Roger Tsien at UCSD.
+The mFruits in general were developed because, while different colored proteins could be found from other anthozoans, the proteins would mostly be tetramers, which would most likely have the same issues as DsRed.
 These tetramers would require derivations like those done to DsRed to be done in order to make them useful fusion partners.
 As a result, the mFruits were derived from mRFP1 by adjusting key amino acids in order to adjust the excitation and emission wavelengths.
-Different colors allow for the tracking of different cell types, transcriptional activity, and fusion in proteins. mCherry, out of all of the true monomers developed, has the longest wavelengths, the highest photostability, fastest maturation, excellent pH resistance, and is closest to mRFP1 in its excitation and emission maxima.
+Different colors allow for the tracking of different cell types, transcriptional activity, and fusion in proteins. mCherry, out of all of the true monomers developed, has the longest wavelengths, highest photostability, fastest maturation, excellent pH resistance, and is closest to mRFP1 in its excitation and emission maxima.
 However, mCherry has a lower quantum yield than mRFP1.